 NBA Playoffs Bucks-Hawks: Giannis Antetokounmpo Injury Update

-Giannis Antetokounmpo is expected to undergo more imaging on his left knee on Wednesday, according to ESPN's Malika Andrews.
+ESPN's Adrian Wojnarowski and Zach Lowe reported an update on Giannis Antetokounmpo.

-Giannis Antetokounmpo is expected to undergo more imaging on his left knee on Wednesday, ESPN's Malika Andrews reported on Tuesday evening.
+Giannis Antetokounmpo has no structural damage in his left knee, ESPN's Adrian Wojnarowski and Zach Lowe reported on Wednesday.

-Andrews' Tweet can be seen in a post that is embedded below.
+The Tweet from Wojnarowski can be seen in a post that is embedded below.

 The video of Antetokounmpo getting hurt can be seen in a Tweet below from ESPN Australia & New Zealand.